influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/guides/downsampling_and_retention.md

 RP for the database `food_data`.

 {{% warn %}}
-The replication factor (`REPLICATION 1`) is a required parameter but must always be set to 1 for single node instances.
+The replication factor (`REPLICATION 1`) is a required parameter set to 1 for single node instances.
+For multiple data nodes in a cluster, the replication factor **must be evenly divisible** into the number of data nodes.
+For example, a replication factor of 2 works with 2, 4, or 6 data nodes, and so on.
+A replication factor of 3 works with 3, 6, or 9 data nodes, and so on.

 {{% /warn %}}

 > **Note:** When we created the `food_data` database in step 1, InfluxDB